 Thank you for your interest in learning more about akathisia from the Akathisia Alliance for Education and Research nonprofit organization.
-We have 450+ members, including physicians, scientists, nurses, college professors, and many others from all walks of life who have experienced akathisia and are working together to help prevent others from suffering as we did.
+We have 500+ members, including physicians, scientists, nurses, college professors, and others from all walks of life who have experienced akathisia and are working together to help prevent others from suffering as we did.

 Table of Contents

-About Akathisia - In Brief
+What is Akathisia? - In Brief

 The "Serious Problem"